mcantelon/fashion-quest/README.md

 Games created with the framework define the game using YAML files and bits of Ruby.

 The framework is in progress.
-To test the framework I am converting the 1978 game Pirate Adventure to the framework.
-This is not yet complete!

-You can see where things are at by typing:

-  shoes fq.rb pirate_adventure
+Two test games come with the source.
+The game "Fashion Quest: Daydream" is very small and mainly for demo purposes.
+It lives in the "game" directory.
+The game "Pirate Adventure Knockoff" is a port of the 1978 text adventure "Pirate Adventure" by Scott Adams and lives in the "pirate_adventure" directory.

+To play either of these use Shoes to run fq.rb and select which you'd like to play.

 Some super rough documentation is present as DOC_OUTLINE.

-TALKING_TO_MYSELF is my private time.
+TALKING_TO_MYSELF is crude notes to myself.